leanchess/leanchess.github.io/index.md

 And Alex Garcia begat a [program][chesskelet], and it ran on ZX Spectrum.
 And he called its name ChesSkelet, saying, After all fat is trimmed, only the skeleton remains.
 And men came and made ChesSkelet smaller; and it was 352 bytes long.

 And Dmitry Shechtman begat a [program][source], and it ran on IBM PC AT under DOS.
 And he called its name LeanChess, saying, The domain is available.
-And LeanChess had
-Max, and no men came to make it smaller; and it was 329 bytes long.
+And LeanChess had NegaMax, and no men came to make it smaller; and it was 329 bytes long.

 There were giants in the earth in those days, and also before that. Óscar Toledo G. had begotten [Nanochess][nanochess], [JavaScript 1K Chess][js1k], [Atari Atomchess][atomchess], and [others][toledo].
 H. G. Muller had begotten [MicroMax][micromax] and [others][hgm].